Kizaki

 • schema changes that stay reviewable and safe

-• deploys that follow the same product model as local development
+• deploys that follow the same model as local development

 Continue with the Quickstart to build and run your first app.